Header image courtesy of Oliver Dickerson (via Unsplash)

 For those who really love powder skiing, we recommend heading over to Rusutsu and Moiwa to test out more ski runs.
 Unlike the Alps in Europe, and the massive mountains in Canada, Niseko’s mountains are wide rather than long, which means that the routes are less exhausting and more beginner-friendly.
 It will take you just 30 to 40 minutes to make your way from the top to the bottom of the mountain, whereas on other slopes it could take you hours to make it down.

 If you get hungry along the way, there are plenty of cafeterias scattered all over the slope to stop for lunch or snacks.
-Rest House Ace Hill, King Bell Hut and Hanazono Edge are the go-tos for lunch because they are the most spacious.
+Rest House Ace Hill, King Bell Hut and Hanazono Edge are good options for lunch because they are the most spacious.
 Expect classic Japanese meals such as ramen, omelette rice, and don bowls.
 However, our favourite one is Boyoso, a cosy little mountain hut restaurant that has mini wooden chairs and tables.
 Their best dishes are the beef rice bowl and tonkatsu curry.
 Unfortunately, Boyoso is located in the middle of the mountain, where it can be best reached after a red or black route, so beginners might have to hone their skills a bit more before they can reach it.

 If you’re just looking for some snacks and a warm drink, the 1000m Mountain Hut offers the richest and most flavourful hot chocolate and cookies for you to munch on during an afternoon break.
 It is also located right next to the 1000m bell, which skiers love to ring whenever they pass by as a celebration for reaching such a high altitude, so head on over and give it a ring after warming up!